ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 Object-Oriented Design
 ----------------------

-In **Object-Oriented Design**, programmers first spend time to decide which classes are needed and then decide what data and methods need to be in each class.
+In **Object-Oriented Design** (OOD), programmers first spend time to decide which classes are needed and then decide what data and methods need to be in each class.
 For example, here is the class diagram for the Turtle class that we have seen before.

 .. figure:: Figures/turtleUMLClassDiagram.png